 Many people with leg pain assume it is just a part of getting older and getting arthritis.
-However, it is very important to know that Peripheral Artery Disease (PAD) can be confused with arthritis.
+However, it is imperative to know that peripheral artery disease (PAD) can be confused with arthritis.
 Since PAD can have serious consequences, you should seek medical attention if you are experiencing what you think is arthritis leg pain.
 A medical professional can help diagnose the root cause of your pain.
 At USA Vascular Centers, our board-certified vascular doctors are skilled in diagnosing and treating PAD.
 If you are concerned that you may have PAD, consider scheduling an appointment to diagnose the cause of the pain quickly and begin treatment to maintain healthy functioning veins.

-If you are suffering from any of these symptoms or want to determine if your pain is caused by arthritis or PAD, call USA Vascular Centers at (844) 723-7240 to schedule a consultation with one of our vascular doctors.
+If you are suffering from painful symptoms in your legs and want to determine if it is caused by arthritis or PAD, call USA Vascular Centers at 844.723.7240 to schedule a consultation with one of our vascular doctors.
 They can expertly diagnose and treat PAD at one of our state-of-the-art outpatient centers.
 If you live out of town, we offer lodging options so you can focus on getting the treatment you need.
 Treatments at USA Vascular Centers are covered by Medicare, most insurance plans, and Medicaid.